minecraftforum/rules-archive/rules/global/rules.markdown

     We do not allow the sale of Minecraft Accounts, if you wish to acquire a Minecraft account please purchase via [Minecraft.net](http://minecraft.net).
+	The sale of Minecraft Cape codes (eg: <a href="http://www.minecraftwiki.net/wiki/MineCon#Cape_2">Minecon 2012 Cape</a>) and any other game content is also disallowed.

 * __Offer or Request Services/Products__